What is Sunspotter?

 What do you do?

-Sunspotter aims to construct a reliable measure of sunspot group complexity.
-For this, you have to take pictures of a sunspot group, and tell how complex the group is on a scale from 1 to 10.
-This will help answer the following questions: are sunspots born complex or do they evolve to become complex?
+All the data has been classified and it is no longer possible to participate.
+The results of the analysis will be made available on the website in the future.
+Sunspotter aimed to construct a reliable measure of sunspot group complexity.
+For this, pictures of a sunspot group had to be rated to help answer the following questions: are sunspots born complex or do they evolve to become complex?
 Do complex sunspot groups produce more eruptions?

 Relations with school topics